ttjy9808/ttjyXRUBYUNOBF/README.md

 elseif workspace.Heists.Pyramid:FindFirstChild("Level2") then
     OrionLib:MakeNotification({
 	Name = "Pyramid",
-	Content = "Pyramid is open and it level 2 pyramid,we dont have auto rob pyramid level 2 right now", Image = "rbxassetid://4483345998",
+	Content = "Pyramid is open and it level 2 pyramid,not yet done", Image = "rbxassetid://4483345998",
 	Time = 5
 })